convertersystems/opc-ua-client/README.md

 - Use XAML bindings to connect your UI elements to live data.

 ### Main Types
+- UaTcpSessionChannel - A fast channel for sending requests to your OPC UA server using the UaTcp binary protocol.
+Supports security up to Basic256Sha256.
+100% asynchronous.
 - UaTcpSessionClient - A client for browsing, reading, writing and subscribing to nodes of your OPC UA server.
 Connects and reconnects automatically.
 100% asynchronous.
 - SubscriptionAttribute - An attribute for your view models.
 Permits UaTcpSessionClient to automatically create and delete subscriptions on the server and deliver data change and event notifications to properties.
 - MonitoredItemAttribute - An attribute for properties that indicates the property will receive data change or event notifications from the server.